lukehedger/sm_custom_v2/README.md

 ## Go Live

 - [ ] Backup current live, ready for restore (test restore, ie make a slight change and then restore to test overwrite)
-- [ ] Reconfigure Widget structure/settings to match local
+- [ ] Reconfigure Widget structure/settings to match local - Sidebar
-- [ ] About page text
+- [ ] About, Contact and Service page content
+- [ ] Menu structure
 - [ ] Copy theme files to live (create/activate new theme - sm_custom_v2)